 Top five cars for around £100 per month

-There are many reasons why leasing makes a lot of sense, whether you’re after an executive saloon or a super-frugal supermini, but if your main aim is to drive a new car and keep costs to an absolute minimum, there’s a wealth of deals that enable you to get behind the wheel of a new car for around £100 per month.
+Leasing makes sense for a lot of reasons.
+It doesn’t matter if you’re after an executive saloon or a super-frugal supermini – if your main aim is to drive a new car and keep costs to an absolute minimum, we host thousands of deals that’ll help you get behind the wheel.

 To help you out, we also had a look at five cars we’d choose – we’ve allowed ourselves a maximum budget of £125 per month.
 To keep things very clear, there will always also be an initial upfront payment, and the offers are based on a mileage limit.
 So, what exactly is available for this kind of monthly payment?

 The Skoda Fabia is a small family car that strikes the right balance between practicality, efficiency and performance.

 Dependable, roomy, and with a decent amount of kit, at £125 per month it’s a steal.

 Compared to many rivals, the new Kia Picanto is the complete package.
 Okay, the price is great but many also lack the visual flair and charm of the Kia.

 The engine is eager to give up its power, and that makes swift progress reasonably easy, with low-speed handling exemplary and offering a level of agility that’s lacking from many rivals.
 In fact, it’s probably our favourite city car.

 The Hyundai i10 is practical, frugal and surprisingly refined.
 In other words, it’s the perfect city car.
 The entry-level 1.0-litre petrol is capable of 60.1mpg and, while it’s not a particularly powerful motor – producing just 66hp and 94Nm of torque – it’s more than enough to get you around town quickly and cheaply.